specklesystems/speckle-docs/viewer/intersections-api.md

 - **bounds**: An optional bounds where the intersecting takes place.
 Everything outside this bounds is disregarded from the result list for this cast.
 Any object outside of these layers is disregarded from intersection
 - **firstOnly**: When this flag is enabled the acceleration structure will stop traversing after encountering the first intersection.
 Only applies to meshes

-**Returns**: Array< Intersection > Three.js defined intersection
+- **tasOnly**: When this flag is enabled, onyl the TAS will be intersected.
+Can be combined with `firstOnly` if wanted **Returns**: Array< Intersection > Three.js defined intersection

 #### <b>intersectRay</b>